 CREEPINGNET'S WORLD

-Believe it or not, I'm not actually a mennonite when it comes to technology.
+Believe it or not, I'm actually not a mennonite when it comes to technology.
 I'm pretty astute when it comes to current day laptops and desktops.
 I have been a certified Dell technician off/on since 2005.
 I am also CompTIA A+ Certified and I make the money to do all this stuff on this website doing I.T. support.
 I also spent 7 years doing hardware and software support for the various teams at Microsoft in Redmond, WA.
+I am famliar with Windows, Apple Macintosh OS X, and Linux.
+Currently I've moved 100% OpenSource at my house because I'm sick and tired of dealing with the same frustrations at home when I'm not getting paid to deal with them.
+Seriously - OpenSource rules!

 PICTURES SPECS & DESCRIPTION